nicothyun/nicothyun.github.io/index.md

 title: About
 ---

-**Huey Yun** hails from the sunny island of Singapore.
+Nicole hails from the sunny island of Singapore.

 ![caveat: 2015 HY]({{ site.url }}/images/huey-yun-teo-resume.jpg)

-I am a [growth marketer](http://sg.linkedin.com/in/hueyyunteo "Huey Yun on Linkedin"){:target="_blank"}.
+I am a [growth marketer](http://sg.linkedin.com/in/hueyyunteo "Nicole Teo Huey Yun on Linkedin"){:target="_blank"}.
 I dipped my toes in arts, crypto, payments & e-commerce industries.
 Throughout the years, I picked up a variety of experiences by helping startups and brands find product-market fit, growing their users from 0 to 1 to scaling hyper-growth from 1 to 10x.

 At the fundamentals, I think great marketing tells a cohesive narrative and story.
 Hence, I like to think of myself as an aspiring storyteller that combines **code, design, words, data, interactive media** to tell the story of your brand and product.
 [See my publications & content archive here.](https://nicothyun.notion.site/hy-s-www-content-portfolio-archives-d04209c98f0148c4b59dc4e85bee9321)